jsaintro/publicnotes/3dprinting/Bed Probes/LJ8A3-2-Z-BX-5V Inductive.md.md

 1. Lower extruder till it touches paper in 0.1mm increments
 2. Raise extruder .1mm
 3. put the thickness of 2 small zip ties under probe and drop probe till it touches zip ties
-4. See if sensor has triggered with M119 (Z endtop triggered)
+4. Verify that has triggered with M119 (Z endtop triggered)
 6. Raise in .1 mm increments until the prob stops triggering
 7. Remove a couple of slips of paper and faster there